 ACED Engagement Champion - Anna Fitzgerald

-Anna FitzGerald is a painter and community artist living in Exmouth.
-She is the artist in residence at Powderham Castle and co-runs two galleries.
-She loves encouraging artists, building art networks and opportunities, for her art is all about collaborating that’s why she created Exmouth Art Trail and WooHoo Art Events.
+Anna Fitzgerald is a painter and community artist living in Exmouth.
+She has been recently been the artist in residence at Powderham Castle and co-runs two galleries.
+She loves encouraging artists, building art networks and opportunities, because her art is all about collaborating and this is why she created Exmouth Art Trail and WooHoo Art Events.

 ACED Decolonisation Champion - Ella S. Mills